jpsacha/sbt-imagej/README.md

 exportsJars := true
 ```

-This is a standard (SBT option)[http://www.scala-sbt.org/0.13.0/docs/Howto/package.html].
+This is a standard [SBT option](http://www.scala-sbt.org/0.13.0/docs/Howto/package.html).
 You need to add `exportsJars := true` to every dependent projects in your build.
 (I know it looks tedious, if there is a better solution please let me know).